ans12256-QUICK-REFERENCE/Quick-Reference/README.md

 This pattern works for me for data subfolder ignoring only png and jpg files:
 `**/data/**/*.png`
 `**/data/**/*.jpg`
+Syntax is `KERAS_data/` to ignore all files in all subdirectories of `KERAS_data`.
 ## Correcting .gitignore mistakes
 Check the list of files currently being tracked:
-`git ls-tree --name-only HEAD` if files ARE listed, but should not, remove files(make a copy someplace), got through git add, commit, push to get a clean status, make sure .gitignore syntax is correct, put files back in, run git status to make sure files are not being added (.gitignore is working), proceed from there.
+`git ls-tree --name-only HEAD` if files ARE listed, but should not, remove files(make a copy someplace), go through git add, commit, push to get a clean status, make sure .gitignore syntax is correct, put files back in, run git status to make sure files are not being added (.gitignore is working), proceed from there.
 If on the other hand you just used `git add .` and are not sure `.gitignore` is working correctly, perform a quick check by `git status`, and if unwanted files were added, remove 'em from cached by `git rm -r --cached KERAS_data/**` where all files in `KERAS_data` are to be ignored.
 Confirm removal by running `git status`.
 In this case correct `.gitignore` syntax is `KERAS_data/` to ignore all files in all subdirectories of `KERAS_data`.

 ## Huge files headache